 Need to talk to someone?
 I used the Samaritans so much in that year on my own, when I couldn’t talk to anyone else.
 Do talk, even if it is to a stranger.
 Find their website here.

 Do you have a story about how life doesn’t always go to plan?
 Over the next few Mondays, I am featuring guest posts from others who have a story to tell.
+Alice and Amber have their stories.
 About how they thought that life had all gone pear-shaped, but actually it was the best thing that could have happened.
 Check out my post here on how your story could be featured.
 I would love to hear it!